 COVID-19 symptom chart from Alameda Health Consortium:

 If you want/need COVID-19 testing:

-- Alameda County COVID testing sites: searchable map (filter for COVID-19 testing) or webpage.
-This list includes several community-based sites offering free testing for anyone with symptoms, including people without health insurance.
+- Alameda County free COVID testing sites: This webpage includes community-based sites offering free testing for anyone with symptoms, including people without health insurance.

 - Solano County free testing sites

-- Please check the listing for updates and call the testing site before you leave your home/shelter/camp/car to make sure they are open for testing, you are eligible, and register if needed.
+- Please check the listing for updates and call the testing site before you leave to make sure they are open for testing, you are eligible, and register if needed.

 - If you don’t have a provider and have COVID symptoms: In Alameda County, call Alameda Health System 510-437-8500 for a phone screen and guidance.
 In Contra Costa County, call 844-729-8410.
 In Solano County, the county COVID warmline is 707-784-8988.

 - If you’re having difficulty breathing and unstable, please go to your nearest emergency room.